• Skip to primary navigation

 Mindy’s Recipe Snapshot

-Method: This caramel syrup is made on the stove top.
+• Method: This caramel syrup is made on the stovetop.

-Key Ingredients: Sugar, water and vanilla, that’s it!
+• Key Ingredients: Sugar, water and vanilla, that’s it!

-Ease: Such and easy caramel syrup recipe!
+• Ease: Such an easy caramel syrup recipe!

-Top Tip: Let the syrup sit for a minute or so before you add the hot water so it doesn’t splash everywhere.
+• Top Tip: Let the syrup sit for a minute or so before you add the hot water so it doesn’t splash everywhere.

 Pin this recipe for later!